 No, they are not.
 When taking an iron supplement, it is important to check the amount of elemental iron per dose.
 Many supplements containing iron have only small amounts of elemental iron per dose, often less than 24mg.
 These are a dietary supplement only and are not intended for the treatment of iron deficiency.

-On the other hand, Maltofer contains 100 mg of elemental iron per dose, in the form of iron polymaltose which provides an adequate amount of iron to treat iron deficiency when taken as directed.
+If your iron causes constipation, try Maltofer.
+Maltofer contains 100 mg of elemental iron per dose, in the form of iron polymaltose which provides an adequate amount of iron to treat iron deficiency when taken as directed.
 Be sure to check if your current iron supplement is delivering enough elemental iron for your needs.

 How long do iron tablets take to work?